zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

    ![](images/22.png " ")

-   Here, we see that the dp has successfully installed new Oracle home.(putty screen show the new oracle home layout)
+   Here, we see that the dp has successfully installed new Oracle home.(putty screen shows the new Oracle home layout)

 ## Task 7: Migrate Listener